whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2025-fall/01-introduction/01-03-3d-gerneration-and-modeling-3d-printing-exercise.md

 ---
 title: 01.03 3D Generation and Modeling 3D Print Exercise
 date: 2025-08-29T09:30:00
-lastmod: 2025-08-29T09:22:00
+lastmod: 2025-08-29T13:47:00
 ---

 ## Exercise Deliverables

-1. Upload an STL or OBJ or STEP or 3MF of your cleaned up mesh from the in class mesh generation experiments
+1. Upload an STL or 3MF of your cleaned up mesh from the in class mesh generation experiments
    - Label the file 2025-08-29 Lastname Firstname name of mesh
-2. Upload an STL or OBJ or STEP or 3MF of your modeled mesh from the in class modeling into
+2. Upload an STL or 3MF of your modeled mesh from the in class modeling into
    - Label the file 2025-08-29 Lastname Firstname name of mesh

 ## Exercise Overview